I write on a wide variety of topics (money, music, health, relationships) as well as some personal experiences and opinions.

 There are a variety of ways to avoid people who throw themselves at you.
 Learning how to avoid these people is an important skill to learn and use.
 This is not to say that you should live in a bubble, but there are some people who can and should be avoided for your own mental and physical peace.

-In case they appear to be determined to put themselves in your path so that they can show you how great they are or if they otherwise attempt to force themselves into your life, these actions should serve as red flags warning you that nonsense will ensue.
-When you realize what is going on is part or all manipulation and calculation, it's important to think about whether or not the person (or offer) could be important to you, your work, or your family.
+If they are determined to put themselves in your path to show you how great they are, or if they otherwise attempt to force themselves into your life, these actions should serve as red flags warning you that nonsense will ensue.
+When you realize that what is going on is manipulation and calculation, it's important to think about whether or not the person could be important to you, your work, or your family.

-Once this is taken into account, it is up to you what options you have to remedy or improve the situation.
-If they are non-factors relative to your job or income sources and are not members of your family, then it's likely that you can maintain your distance from them or tell them you want nothing to do with them.
-Where family and work is concerned your task requires more finesse but it's not impossible to get the person to back off and respect your wishes.
+Once this is taken into account, it is up to you what to do to remedy or improve the situation.
+If they don't affect your job or income and are not members of your family, then it's likely that you can maintain your distance from them or tell them you want nothing to do with them.
+Where family and work are concerned, your task requires more finesse, but it's not impossible to get the person to back off and respect your wishes.

+- Their attraction gets "hotter."
 Sometimes these types of people take a romantic or sexual interest in you.
 Usually, letting them know that you aren't interested does the trick but there are some of them that believe they can or simply must make you change your mind.
-In the setting of your workplace it may not always be a romantic or sexual interest that makes you an attractive mark.
-You could find that a coworker takes a very strong interest in learning more about your work related ideas or things that you have accomplished or those that you plan to accomplish for the company.
+In the setting of your workplace, it may not always be a romantic or sexual interest that makes you an attractive mark.
+You could find that a coworker takes a very strong interest in learning more about your work-related ideas or things that you have accomplished or those that you plan to accomplish for the company.

 Just One of My Bad Experiences